 We would guess that everybody’s first thought upon mentioning pink would be femininity.
-And although a symbol of femininity, pink is also considered a color of balance, harmony, and love.
+Despite pink color’s association with feminity, pink can also symbolize balance, harmony, and love.

-Pink also stands for playfulness, compassion, and sometimes immaturity.
+Pink also symbolizes playfulness, compassion, and sometimes immaturity.

-It is not the most preferred color among brands, but those who use it are usually women’s stores, baby and toy stores, and dessert shops.
+Pink color is not the most popular color among brands, but those who use it are usually women’s stores, baby and toy stores, and dessert shops.

 Globally known as a color of women and girls, pink still has different interpretations among cultures:

 - Western cultures: love, caring, romance, giving birth to a baby girl